-Assisting residents with disabilities Transgender safety plans Medical response plan PREA definitions Staffing plan Logging cross-gender views
+- Assisting residents with disabilities

+- Transgender safety plans

+- Medical response plan

+- PREA definitions

+- Staffing plan

+- Logging cross-gender views

 All staff are trained on first responder duties (security and non-security staff) including role-playing potential situations.
 The training is giving during onboarding training, and again during the monthly training.
 The auditor was given a copy of the training curriculum and sign-in sheets.

-During staff interviews at the onsite visit, the staff report as part of their ongoing PREA training, they receive instruction on how to perform the first responder duties.
-The staff report that resident safety is the main priority, and separation along with increased monitoring would be the first course of action for any resident reporting sexual abuse.

-The facility had one allegation during this past audit cycle.
-The allegation involved a staff member who was placed on administrative leave during the investigation.
+The facility had one allegation where a resident was separated from another resident after reporting sexual harassment.

-The resident was placed on increased whereabout watch and retaliation monitoring.

-Review:

-Policy 1080

 First Responder Duties SOP

-Interview with staff

-Investigation reports

 PREA book

-115.265 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1080 list the coordinated response plan as the following: Staff shall immediately notify, by telephone, Management staff following the internal chain of command and shall notify by telephone the Clinical Director.
-Management staff will contact appropriate law enforcement and notify the
+Policy 1080 list the coordinated response plan as the following:

-Client Sexual Abuse Response Team appropriate to the designated region via email.
-If the Clinical Director is on the premise, they will assess the resident to determine services and support needed.
-If a sexual abuse incident occurs outside of normal business hours, and the Clinical Director is not available, the Clinical Administrator will assess the resident via telephone to determine services and support needed Residents who request to talk with a counselor immediately will be referred to emergency mental health services (Rape Crisis Center of Medina and Summit Counties).
+- Staff shall immediately notify, by telephone, Management staff following the internal chain of command and shall notify by telephone the Clinical Director. - Management staff will contact appropriate law enforcement and notify the Client Sexual Abuse Response Team appropriate to the designated region via email. - If the Clinical Director is on the premise, they will assess the resident to determine services and support needed.
+If a sexual abuse incident occurs outside of normal business hours, and the Clinical Director is not available, the Clinical Administrator will assess the resident via telephone to determine services and support needed

+Residents who request to talk with a counselor immediately will be referred to emergency mental health services (Rape Crisis Center of Medina and Summit Counties).
 Residents who request to see a mental health counselor but state their need is not immediate will be seen by the facility crisis counselor the following business day and referred for appropriate services.

 The coordinated response plan is contained in the PREA Staff Guide Book that is at each main post.
 During onboarding and monthly back to basic training, staff learn the coordinated response plan and the location of the posted plan.

-The Coordinated Response to an Incident of Client Sexual Abuse Plan: Enact first-responder duties Management staff shall contact law enforcement First responders will notify in-house mental health staff if available and call 9-1-1 to arrange for immediate access to emergency medical and/or mental health services Offer to contact rape crisis services, at 330-434-7273, for victim advocate services Document incident as a violation report Follow all directives of law enforcement The auditor was given a copy of the coordinated response plan and viewed the posted plan during the onsite visit.
-Review: Policy 1080 PREA Book Coordinated Response to an Incident of Client Sexual Abuse
+The Coordinated Response to an Incident of Client Sexual Abuse Plan:

+- Enact first-responder duties - Management staff shall contact law enforcement - First responders will notify in-house mental health staff if available and call 9-1-1 to arrange for immediate access to emergency medical and/or mental health services - Offer to contact rape crisis services, at 330-434-7273, for victim advocate services - Document incident as a violation report - Follow all directives of law enforcement

+The auditor was given a copy of the coordinated response plan and viewed the posted plan during the onsite visit.

+PREA Book

+Coordinated Response to an Incident of Client Sexual Abuse
-1 115.266 Preservation of ability to protect residents from contact with abusers Auditor Overall Determination: Meets Standard Auditor Discussion

-N/A: The Human Resource Director reported during her interview with the auditor that the agency does not have a union and does not enter into contracts with its employees.
+Preservation of ability to protect residents from contact with abusers Auditor Overall Determination: Meets Standard Auditor Discussion N/A: The Human Resource Director reported during her interview with the auditor that the agency does not have a union and does not enter into contracts with its employees.
 The agency is an "At Will" employer.
 Staff members sign an "At Will" employer acknowledgement during onboarding.
 Review:

-Interview with Human Resources Director